-- It’s super easy to make.
+- Skill Level: It’s super easy to make from scratch.
 No prep is needed.

-Cranberries – Cranberries are the star and fresh or frozen taste exactly the same in this recipe.
+- Cranberries: Use either frozen or fresh cranberries.
 If using frozen, there is no need to thaw first.

-Cinnamon – I love to add a cinnamon stick to the mix, if you don’t have one, add a small pinch of ground cinnamon or even apple pie spice!
+- Cinnamon: A cinnamon stick adds just a touch of spice.
+If you don’t have one, add a small pinch of ground cinnamon or apple pie spice!

-- Boozy – Substitute a tablespoon or so of the o.j. with something boozy, a splash of Grand Marnier, a dash of rum, or a bit of brandy.
+- Boozy: Substitute a tablespoon or so of the orange juice with something boozy, a splash of Grand Marnier, a dash of rum, or a bit of brandy.

 How to Make Cranberry Sauce

-- If you’d like a smooth sauce, place the warm mixture into a mesh strainer and strain it into a bowl.
-Press the cranberries with a spoon to remove as much juice as possible.
+Prep Note: This is a whole berry cranberry sauce; for a smooth sauce, place the warm mixture into a mesh strainer and press it with a spatula to strain it into a bowl.

-Leftover cranberry sauce is perfect for topping ice cream, cheesecake, or sponge cake.
-It’s great on leftover turkey sandwiches or layer it into overnight refrigerator oatmeal or on top of french toast or homemade waffles or pancakes.
+Love it later as a topping on ice cream, cheesecake, or sponge cake.
+It’s great on leftover turkey sandwiches, layered into overnight refrigerator oatmeal, or on top of French toast, homemade waffles, or pancakes.

-Did your family love this homemade Cranberry Sauce?
-Be sure to leave a rating and a comment below!
+Did your family love this Cranberry Sauce?
+Leave a rating and a comment below!

 Equipment